Jack Kent Cooke Foundation

-The Jack Kent Cooke Foundation is the largest scholarship provider in the United States.
-The private, independent foundation is dedicated to advancing the education of exceptionally promising students who have financial need.
-It offers the largest scholarships in the U.S., comprehensive counseling and other support services to students from 8th grade to graduate school.
-Since 2000 it has awarded over $175 million in scholarships to nearly 2,300 students and more than $97 million in grants to organizations that serve outstanding low-income students.
+The Jack Kent Cooke Foundation is a private, independent foundation which provides scholarship programs to gifted students in the U.S. who have financial need.
+It offers academic advising and other support services to students from 8th grade to graduate school.
+Since 2000, it has awarded over $175 million in scholarships to nearly 2,300 students and more than $97 million in grants to organizations that serve gifted low-income students.

 History

 The Jack Kent Cooke Foundation was launched in 2000, funded by a bequest from entrepreneur and sports team owner Jack Kent Cooke, who died in 1997.

 Cooke had to leave high school in Canada in 1930 before graduating in order to help support his family during the Great Depression.
 He later went on to amass a fortune and move to the United States, eventually acquiring the Washington Redskins football team.

-In his will, Cooke made provisions for the sale of the Redskins and some of his other assets to create a foundation to help extraordinary students with financial need – similar in many ways to himself as a young man – afford a college education.
+In his will, Cooke made provisions for the sale of the Redskins and some of his other assets to create a foundation to help gifted students with financial need to afford a college education.

 The first executive director of the Jack Kent Cooke Foundation was Matthew J. Quinn, serving from 2000 to 2009, when Harvard University psychologist Lawrence Kutner succeeded him.
 Harold O. Levy, a former New York City schools chancellor, led the foundation from September 2014 through May 2018.
 Current Executive Director Giuseppe “Seppy” Basili assumed the role in June 2018.